Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 </div>

-Playback policy associated with content can require the [=DRM system=] implementation to conform to a specific [=robustness level=], thereby ensuring that valuable content does not get presented on potentially vulnerable implementations.
+Playback policy associated with content can require a [=DRM system=] implementation to conform to a certain [=robustness level=], thereby ensuring that valuable content does not get presented on potentially vulnerable implementations.
 The license server is what enforces this policy by refusing to provide [=content keys=] to implementations with low [=robustness levels=].

-The minimum required [=robustness level=] may be different for different device models and is not expressed in the MPD.
-It is a matter of policy and is impossible for a DASH client to determine on its own as it has no knowledge of the policy enforced by the license server.

 Multiple implementations of a [=DRM system=] may be available to a DASH client, potentially at different [=robustness levels=].
+The DASH client must choose at media load time which [=DRM system=] implementation to use.
+However, the required [=robustness level=] may be different for different device types and is not expressed in the MPD!
+This decision is a matter of policy and is impossible for a DASH client to determine on its own.
+Therefore, [=solution-specific logic and configuration=] must inform the DASH client of the correct choice.

 A DASH client SHOULD enable [=solution-specific logic and configuration=] to specify the required [=robustness level=].
 Depending on which [=DRM system=] is used, this can be implemented by:

 1. Changing the mapping of [=DRM system=] to [=key system=] in EME-based implementations (see [[#CPS-EME]]).
 1. Specifying a minimum [=robustness level=] during capability detection (see [[#CPS-system-capabilities]]).